ettanin/Meteobridge-MB-SMART/README.md

 *adds almanac,charts translations to popups (90% done thanks Graham very fast)

-*faster translation and metric to no metric and vice versa switching
+*faster translation and metric to non metric and vice versa switching

 *adds monthly wind direction average(*Requires NANOSD Reboot as of 14th September not a firmware update so if you dont reboot it will always show North)